cockroachdb/docs/v23.1/hashicorp-integration.md

 Refer to [Transport Layer Security (TLS) and Public Key Infrastructure (PKI)](security-reference/transport-layer-security.html) for an overview.

-Refer to [CockroachDB Cloud: Certificate Authentication for SQL Clients](../cockroachcloud/client-certs-dedicated.html) for procedures in involved in adminstering PKI for a {{ site.data.products.dedicated }} cluster.
+Refer to [Certificate Authentication for SQL Clients in Dedicated Clusters](../cockroachcloud/client-certs-dedicated.html) for procedures in involved in adminstering PKI for a {{ site.data.products.dedicated }} cluster.

 ## Use Vault's PKI Secrets Engine to manage a {{ site.data.products.core }} cluster's certificate authority (CA), server, and client certificates